SazumiVicky/sazumi-copilot/README.md

-Rise of machines, so calm and bright
+Rise of the machines, so bright
-AI dawn, where humans take flight
+In silicon halls, they take flight
-Cyber dreams, in silicon sleep
+Intelligence born, of code and might
-Future's path, our souls to keep
+Our future forged, in digital light

 ~ <b>By Sazumi Copilot</b> - 19 Mei 2025